CCN-Support/CCN_Wiki/docs/source/mri.rst

 **I am a certified user, but need a refresher on how to use the scanner console.
 Can I attend the Operations Training to review?**

-- Yes.
-Attending the Operations Training is required as part of the safety certification process, but established users may also attend if they need to re-familiarize themselves with the system (e.g., after a significant time away).
-- Please check the BruinLearn calendar for available sessions and contact CCN staff for permission to attend.
-Do not just sign up without notifying CCN staff.
-Because new users must attend a Walkthrough and Operations Training as a pair, there are the same number of available spots in both.
-If you sign up for an Operations Training without the corresponding Walkthrough, you will take up a spot that a Walkthrough attendee needs.
-Communicate with CCN so staff can help accommodate your extra slot.
+- Yes, certified users may attend Operations Training as a refresher.
+Check the BruinLearn calendar and obtain CCN staff permission before signing up.
+Places are paired with Walkthrough sessions for new trainees, so staff must arrange an additional place for a refresher attendee.

-**I am a certified Secondary User and want to become a Primary User, but my lab is currently not scanning (much) and has no solid timeline on when we will start again.
-Can I get Primary status now just so I'll have it when we do get back to scanning?**
+**I am a certified Secondary User and want to become a Primary User, but my lab is currently not scanning (much).
+Can I obtain Primary User status before my lab resumes regularly scanning??**

-- See the first question in this FAQ section above.
-A aimilar principle applies--CCN generally discourages pursuing certification status on a "just in case" basis.
-Time is always a critical factor.
-If you are currently a Secondary User who does not scan much, CCN is unlikely to grant you Primary status on the assumption that you will still be fully familiar with the duties specific to Primary Users at an unknown future date.
-- Reach out to ccnsupport@g.ucla.edu when you have an honest idea of when you expect to start needing to serve in the Primary role.
-CCN admins will assess your suitability for Primary status at that time.
+- CCN generally discourages seeking Primary User status solely for possible future use, particularly if you are not currently scanning regularly.
+Contact ccnsupport@g.ucla.edu when you have a realistic timeline for serving as a Primary User.
+CCN will assess your readiness at that time.

 **I am BMC certified.
 Will I need to get re-certified to be allowed in the CCN scanner and/or to access the CCN server?**